 The Pureborn, a.k.a. the Enthroned

-- Bitch in Sheep's Clothing: They are known for offering poisoned wine to those they consider dangerous.
+- Bitch in Sheep's Clothing: For all their courtesy, they are known for offering poisoned wine to those they consider dangerous.
 Emeros is also one of the Qartheen that openly states that Daenerys should die after the destruction of the House of the Undying.

 - Corrupt Politician: Mathos Mallarawan, Wendello Qar Deeth, Egon Emeros.
-Al three receive bribes from Daenerys to help sway the Pureborn to her cause.
-They do nothing, however.
+All three receive bribes from Daenerys to help sway the Pureborn to her cause.
+However, they are so corrupt they do nothing to aid her.
+Qar Deeth only praises the way she speaks and Emeros outright refuses her.

 - Crocodile Tears: Egon Emeros refuses Daenerys with the rest of the Pureborn, but weeps afterwards.